THE ATLANTA MUSIC PROJECT

 Education & Experience:

-- Bachelor’s or Master’s degree in Music Performance preferred
+- Bachelor’s or Master’s degree in Music, Music Performance background preferred

 - Professional or lived experience with higher education music admissions